swainechen/chenlab-training/websites/gis-aws/content/10-RecreateInstanceAMI/06-LaunchEC2Instance.md

 12. Review your configuration and choices, and then click Launch.

-13. Select the key pair that you created in the beginning of this lab from the drop-down and check the **I acknowledge** checkbox.
+13. Select the key pair that you created in the beginning of this lab from the drop-down list and check the **I acknowledge** checkbox.
 Then click the Launch Instances button.

 ![EC2ConfigSecGroups](/images/hpc-aws-parallelcluster-workshop/EC2SelectKeypair.png)

-Your instance will now be starting, which may take a moment you will be shown the **Launch Status** page with the message that your **instances are now launching**
+Your instance will now be starting, which may take a moment.
+You will be shown the **Launch Status** page with the message that your **instances are now launching**

 14. On the lower right of the page click on **View Instances** to view the list of EC2 instances.
-The instance will go through and initialization process.
+The instance will go through an initialization process.
 Once your instance has launched, you will see your Linux server as well as the Availability Zone the instance is in, and the publicly routable DNS name.

 ![EC2ViewInstances](/images/hpc-aws-parallelcluster-workshop/EC2ViewInstances.png)